Feeding forbidden: Why Mallorca's new ban needs more than signs

 2. Hidden causes: Often it is not targeted bread tossing but open backpacks, leftovers at picnic spots or improper waste disposal that attract animals into human areas.
 Such everyday sins are frequently overlooked in press releases.

-3. Transparency of sanctions: Authorities speak of "high fines," but in initial announcements they do not name clear amounts.
-Without publicly known ranges, deterrence and acceptance remain questionable.
+3. Transparency of sanctions: Authorities speak of "high fines," but in initial announcements they do not name clear amounts, as explained in New Fines in Mallorca: Why Buyers Are Now Being Charged Too.

 Critical analysis: What could work